Bath Itinerary | How to Spend the Weekend in Bath, England

 You may find that you’re a little tight on time for all that Bath has to offer, but not to worry.

-This detailed itinerary will have you enjoying all the top sights and experiences, with time to spare.
+This detailed weekend in Bath itinerary will have you enjoying all Bath’s most famous attractions and experiences, with time to spare.
+Here are the best things to do in Bath England.

 First up after dropping my bags at my Airbnb.
 I was ready for a stroll to explore Bath’s main sites.
 Bath is a super-compact city and very walkable.
 Most sights are within 10-minute walking distance of each other.